berndporr/analogclock/README.md

 Analog Clock with seconds.

-This is based on the QT demos but a hand for the seconds has been added and the minute hand jumps forward ever minute.
+This is based on the QT demo but has also a hand for the seconds!
+Good for zoom live broadcasts!

 ## Pre-requisites